 - you have been considering remodeling your kitchen for a few years

-- it would be fantastic to be in a brand-new kitchen for this event.
+- it would be fantastic to host the event in a brand new kitchen

-That’s our scenario- a completely remodeled kitchen by Thanksgiving.
+That’s our scenario- a completely remodeled kitchen by November 24, 2022.
 When should you get started on this journey?
-Let’s work backward:
+Let’s work backwards:

-- SIGN CONTRACT: June 15, cabinetry usually takes 5-8 weeks to receive once an order has been placed, we can’t order cabinets until a contract has been signed.
-Cabinets don’t need to arrive on the first day of work, but order times can change quickly, and we don’t want surprises or delays
+- SIGN CONTRACT: April 25th (16 weeks before starting), cabinetry is taking 14-24 weeks to receive once an order has been placed and we can’t order cabinets until a contract has been signed.
+Cabinets don’t need to arrive on the first day of work, but order times can change quickly, and we don’t want surprises or delays.
+There are also lots of other logistical details to get started on and a permit needs to be procured.

-- PHASE II (CD Process): May 1, assuming it takes 6 weeks +/- to refine the project design, select every material, get input from trade experts and meet with you 3-5 times to ensure the project is going to be exactly what you want
+- PHASE II (CD Process): February 28th, assuming it takes 8 weeks +/- to refine the project design, select every material, get input from trade experts and meet with you 3-5 times to ensure the project is going to be exactly what you want.
+If your schedule does not allow you to spend this amount of time on the project, this time period will stretch.

-- PHASE I (CaseStudy®): April 1, let’s give ourselves 4 weeks to document the existing space, develop 3 unique design concepts, prepare budgeting and time frames, and review it all with you
+- PHASE I (CaseStudy®): December 20, 2021, let’s give ourselves 10 weeks to document the existing space, develop 3 unique design concepts, prepare budgeting, develop time frames, review it all with you, and refine based on your feedback

 There you go.
-If you want to be entertaining in your new kitchen this Thanksgiving, you should be entering into a process by April 1st.
+If you want to be enjoying a new kitchen by Thanksgiving 2022, you should be entering into a process by December 20, 2021.
 Can these times vary?
-Of course, they can, in both directions (faster or slower).
+Of course they can.
 Just be realistic about your time and ability to focus on the project.
-Life gets in the way- kids in school, a big project at work, travel, etc. and this can make it hard to keep to a schedule.
-Again, this is time well spent.
+Life gets in the way- kids in school, a big project at work, etc. and this can make it hard to keep to a schedule.
 Explore options, examine different materials, be confident in your decisions.
 Take the time to fully explore and develop the project.
 You’ll be glad you did.